bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 the element receive focus, assuming it is in the tab sequence of the page).

-You can, however, specify your trigger as `click blur`,  which will make only a click activate the popover, and either a click on the element, _or_ losing foucus to another element or part of the document, will close the popover.
+You can, however, specify your trigger as `click blur`,  which will make only a click activate the popover, and either a click on the element, _or_ losing focus to another element or part of the document will close the popover.

 The special `blur` trigger must be used in combination with the `click` trigger.